briqr/briqr.github.io/_pages/about.md

 During these dates I worked as a PhD student in computer science at the University of Bonn.
 Since April 2023 my funding was cut, and I continue to work on my PhD part-time alongside working as a course instructor for Undergrad CS courses (AI and Computer Graphics).

+Meanwhile, I am ready for the job market for an interesting research position in AI, CV, ML.

 MSc in computer science, University of Bonn.

 BSc in computer and software engineering, Technion.